 Necessity Defense and Intentional Torts

-Imagine you broke into your neighbor’s garage to borrow his fire extinguisher after your car caught on fire.
-Thankfully, you prevented the fire from spreading or causing an explosion, but now your neighbor is suing you for trespassing and breaking his garage door window.
-Are you guilty of trespass, and do you have to pay for the window?
+Imagine you broke into your neighbor's garage to borrow his fire extinguisher after your car caught fire.
+Thankfully, you prevented the fire from spreading or causing an explosion.
+But now your neighbor is suing you for trespassing and breaking his garage door window.
+Are you liable for trespass, and do you have to pay for the window?
 Luckily, you can assert a necessity defense and possibly avoid some liability.
 Read on to learn about the necessity defense and intentional torts.